FTLam11/fronk-tolks/README.md

 Indeed there is an upfront cost with writing tests, however a good testing strategy pays off in the long run for many reasons that will be explained soon...

+> Slow and steady wins the race.

 4. The testaholic

 ![Test Dummies](https://media.giphy.com/media/5xrkJe3IJKSze/giphy.gif)

 > We MUST have 100% code coverage.
+We MUST test real usage scenarios.

 Some people may become obsessed with different test metrics at the expense of all other things.
-End-to-end tests (testing with real objects and scenarious) are very complex, expensive, and time-consuming.
+End-to-end tests (testing with real objects and scenarios) are very complex, expensive, and time-consuming.
+There should be emphasis on gaining acceptable confidence and understanding to change code instead of some arbitrary test metric.

 5. The ~~overworked sad~~ programmer